benjsec/cookiecutter-pypackage/README.rst

 * Free software: BSD license
 * Pytest_ runner: Supports `unittest`, `pytest`, `nose` style tests and more
-* Travis-CI_: Ready for Travis Continuous integration testing
+* Pipelines_: Ready for Bitbucket Pipelines integration testing
-* Tox_ testing: Setup to easily test for python 2.6, 2.7, 3.3 and PyPy_
+* Tox_ testing: Setup to easily test for python 2.7, 3.5, 3.6 and PyPy_
 * Sphinx_ docs: Documentation raedy for generation with, for example, ReadTheDocs_
 * Wheel_ support: Use the newest python package distribution standard from the get go